buffacow/Talentsaver/README.md

 - /talents stop - will stop if a template is being loaded right now

 # Changelog
+1.42 (28.
+November 2020)
+- included the missing dependency libraries, Talentsaver now works as a standalone addon

 1.41 (3.
 July 2015)
  - fixed the DoubleCheck process (delayed it)
  - the estimated loading value will now be increased by 2s to make it more accurate